OpenMDAO/mphys/docs/developers/new_multiphysics_problems.rst

 Scenarios
 =========
 Your custom Scenario should at least implement the ``initialize`` and ``setup`` methods.
+As with the ``CouplingGroup``, you must call the ``configure`` method of the parent class if you implement a ``configure`` method in the Scenario.

 ----------
 Initialize
 ----------
 The Scenario's ``initialize`` method should declare the necessary builders as options.
-An ``in_MultipointParallel`` option should also be included if that mode is implemented.
+An ``in_MultipointParallel`` option should also be included if that mode of operation will be implemented.
-Otherwise, the developer free to
+Otherwise the developer is free to add options specific to the scenario type.

 -----
 Setup